railsuser2014/openobject-doc-book-en/2/2_4_Leads/2_4_Contacts.rst

 * List of contacts: :menuselection:`Sales --> Address Book --> Contacts`,

-The three menus above are only three different views on the same data.
 If you correct a contact name on the contact form, this will be modified on all the posts occupied in the different companies.

 The screen above represents a partner form.
 You can see several possible address there and a list of contacts above each address.
 For each contact you see a name, a function, a phone number and an